 The Philippines is home to more than 7000 islands, so it is only natural that the country is highly regarded for its pristine islands and beaches.
-However, Philippine waterfalls are another type of natural attractions that the country is proud of
+However, Philippine waterfalls are another type of natural attraction that the country is proud of.

 Waterfalls in the Philippines are incredible natural creations.
 They are both strikingly beautiful and powerful.
-Yet, somehow, they can also be comforting and serene.
 Getting to them is an adventure in itself as they are tucked in jungles and mountains.

 There are hundreds of waterfalls spread across the country.
 Every region possesses at least one.
-In places like Cebu and Lake Sebu, you will find at least 2 to 3 waterfalls in one area.
-Laguna houses some gorgeous waterfalls near Manila.
-But Iligan City in Mindanao is called the “City of Majestic Waterfalls'' as it is home to about 20 waterfalls.
+In places like Cebu in the Visayas and Lake Sebu in Mindanao, you will find at least 2 to 3 waterfalls in one area.
+Laguna, just a few hours away from capital Manila, houses some gorgeous waterfalls.
+Meanwhile, Iligan City in Mindanao is called the “City of Majestic Waterfalls'' as it is home to about 20 waterfalls.

 Although the Philippines have an overwhelming number of waterfalls, there are ones that stand out because of their beauty and unique qualities.